 SAS datasets/files are stored temporarily or permanently depending on the library name you use while creating SAS datasets.That is, you can use permanent SAS libraries and their contents in consequent SAS sessions.

 When you write a DATA statement such as

 By default, datasets are stored in the WORK library if you don’t specify any libname.SAS creates a temporary dataset TEST in the WORK library in the above example.
 Once you close the SAS session, the temporary library and all its files are removed.

 SAS data set names has two-part names in the form:

 The part of the name before the period is called a libref (short for library reference), and this tells SAS where to store (or retrieve) the data set.

-Creating Permanent SAS Data Sets
+How to Create Permanent SAS Data Sets?